-A group of researchers in Japan decided to examine the effects of Royal Jelly on blood cholesterol levels in 15 volunteers.
+Fortunately, natural options that 'do no harm' are coming to the forefront and are now validated by researchers.
+In one study, a group of researchers in Japan decided to examine the effects of Royal Jelly on blood cholesterol levels in 15 human volunteers.

-It is important to note that the participants in this study consumed 6 grams of royal jelly per day.
-This is quite a large amount of royal jelly.
-If you are going to try royal jelly for your cholesterol levels, I strongly suggest you don't begin by taking this full amount.
+It is important to note that the participants in this study consumed 3 grams of royal jelly per day.
+While this isn't a huge amount of royal jelly, if you are going to use royal jelly to lower your cholesterol levels, I strongly suggest you begin by taking lower doses.
 While side effects are rare, they are possible with such a strong substance.
 Begin by taking on 1 gram per day and slowly increasing the dose over the span of several weeks provided you tolerate it well.
 One gram per day is equal to one capsule of our 1000 mg royal jelly capsules or about 1/4 teaspoon of our royal jelly powder.

 Consider also taking the following supplements along with Royal Jelly to further support lowering your 'bad' cholesterol levels: